ncbi/amr/README.md

 ## Installation

-To run AMRFinder you will need Linux, Docker and CWL (Common Workflow Language).
+To run AMRFinder you will need Linux, Docker, and CWL (Common Workflow Language).
 We provide instructions here for two installation modes.
 One using Docker and the other using the docker emulator uDocker.
 We recommend the Docker installation, but installing Docker requires root, so we have made